We’re an earth built center,

-Come over for a day-trip, overnight stay or to attend our enriching workshops
+Come over for a day visit, an earth stay or to attend our enriching workshops

 True to its name and intent, the Art Village architecture is a result of artists and architects working together to create a one-of-its-kind campus in the country.
 Spearheaded by renowned Ar.
 Kiran Vaghela, along with a team of artists and architects, the project explores earth, wood, stone, mosaic and several sustainable materials and building techniques.